timklapdor/dpi-fisheries/docs/_stories/fish-counters.md

         The trap on the Thredbo River will also be supplemented with Trout Scout video systems situated in the Jindabyne catchment.
   - id: vaki # need a unique id for each slide, don't use numbering
     auto_advance:
-    background_vid: vaki-install.mp4 #file url
-    background_brightness:  #brightness control 0-1
-    background_blur:  #blur setting - px settings
-    background_gradient: "to bottom, rgba(0,0,0,.45) 0%,rgba(0,0,0,0) 40%,rgba(0,0,0,0) 100%" # add in CSS gradient
-    text_template: "vertical" #location of text
-    text_layer_class: "no-padding vertical-top" #styling classes
-    text_type: "question" #choose from list, block, blockquote, question
-    text_div_class: "question bg-dpi-orange-d "
-    text_animation: "fly-in-top"
-    text_animation_delay: .5
-    text_animation_duration: 1
-    text_content: |- #type as Markdown
-      The VAKI Riverwatcher is a fish counting tool used to collect data on fish numbers and movements and this information will aid in the improved management of the Snowy Lakes fisheries.

-      The system includes an infrared scanner which records a silhouette image of the fish and this scanner also triggers a camera which captures photographs or video of each fish.
-  - id: fishbio # need a unique id for each slide, don't use numbering
-    auto_advance:
     background_carousel: [cat-1.jpg, cat-2.jpg, cat-3.jpg] #file url
     background_brightness:  #brightness control 0-1
     background_blur:  #blur setting - px settings